buildit/calculator-assignment/README.md

 - for this assignment you can for now assume that the service is reliable and does not throw any exceptions

-## Calculator Manager Service
+## Daily Calculator Service
 This service needs to be implemented by you.
 It will use the above Calculator Service but adds the concept of a daily context to it:
 Calculation requests are always executed against a given date.
-At end of day a close request can be called which returns the aggregated totals for the given day.
+At end of day a `close` request can be invoked which returns the aggregated totals for the given day.
+A closed context should not accept further calculation requests.

 The process is as follows: